conorbergin/website/src/cad-kernels/index.md

 layout: post.liquid
 ---

-I made a slightly uniformed blog post in 2022 comparing the various CAD programs I could access on Linux, since then my understanding has come a long way, so I thought I would put together an essay on CAD at a deeper level.
+I made a slightly uniformed blog post in 2022 comparing the various CAD programs I could access on Linux, since then my understanding has come a long way, so I thought I would put together an article on CAD at a deeper level.

 ## What do we mean by CAD?

+CAD (Computer Aided Design) is a vague classification.
+You can, and people do, use Adobe Illustator to do CAD work, there are situations where you

 - specify geometry
 - verify and test designs with simulation
 - outut for 3d printers